GST GST

 In this article, we provide a detailed breakdown of GST rates, applicability, compliance requirements, potential penalties, and key differences between banquet hall and catering GST rules to assist you in navigating taxation smoothly.

-What is the GST on Catering Services?
+What is GST on Catering Services?

-GST Rate on Catering Services
+What is the GST Rate on Food Catering Services?

 Type of Service GST Rate Input Tax Credit (ITC)

-Note: The above rates are subject to periodic revisions by the GST Council.
+The above rates are subject to periodic revisions by the GST Council.

-GST Rate on Outdoor Catering Services
+What is the GST Rate on Outdoor Catering Services?

 Outdoor catering refers to services where food and beverages are provided at locations other than the caterer’s own premises, typically during events like weddings, conferences, or parties.
 This involves serving food at venues chosen by the client, distinguishing it from regular restaurant dining.